Outreach Monks

 • Product comparison data with methodology

-When a company publishes findings that journalists and bloggers cannot replicate themselves, outreach converts at a significantly higher rate because there is something genuinely new to reference.
+When a company publishes findings that journalists and bloggers cannot replicate themselves, thought leadership placements convert at a significantly higher rate because there is something genuinely new to reference.
+This is data-driven link building in practice — the asset does the editorial convincing before the pitch is sent.

 3. Authority Gaps Are Often Larger Than Expected